-Cloud storage is carefree with these top-tier services
+Cloud storage is faster and cheaper than ever -- here are our favorites

 OneDrive has undergone some significant updates over the last few years, and now serves as a strong foundation for Microsoft’s overall productivity solutions.
 It’s not so much that Microsoft OneDrive does one thing better than other cloud storage systems (other than being one of the few services to support Windows phones and Xbox).
 Instead, Microsoft’s cloud service delivers a well-rounded package.

 If you don’t have a pressing reason to choose another service, then it’s hard to go wrong with OneDrive.
 Furthermore, if you’ve bought into Microsoft’s Windows 10 ecosystem, then OneDrive is the best solution for you.
-It touts a decent amount of free space (5GB), along with inexpensive upgrades and the ability to get 1TB of storage with an Office 365 subscription, which also gives you full access to Microsoft’s excellent productivity suite.
+It touts a decent amount of free space (5GB), along with inexpensive upgrades and the ability to get 1TB of storage with an Office 365 subscription.
 Microsoft’s cross-platform strategy means that mobile support is very strong, including Windows phones, Android, iPhone, and iPad.

 You can also post photos directly from OneDrive to Facebook, LinkedIn, Twitter, and other social-networking sites, which is a nice, time-saving touch.
 The service also offers built-in remote access capabilities.
 From the OneDrive.com website, you can get access to any PC associated with your account that has the OneDrive client installed, even files not already uploaded to OneDrive.
-For example, say you forget to move a presentation to your OneDrive folder before leaving for work, but your home computer is still on.
-Simply sign into OneDrive and retrieve it from afar, whether it’s on your hard drive or a connected external hard drive.

 OneDrive is one of the only services to integrate with free Office Web Apps, allowing you to work collaboratively on projects, much like in Google Docs.
 However, the Office Web Apps have the advantage of opening Word, PowerPoint, and Excel documents seamlessly, avoiding any formatting kerfuffles.
-OneDrive maintains the 25 most recent versions of every file, so if a partner makes a change you don’t like, you can easily revert to an easier version.
+OneDrive maintains the 25 most recent versions of every file, so if a partner makes a change you don’t like, you can easily revert to an earlier version.

-The lowdown: Only service to integrate closely with Microsoft Office Web apps; and a generous amount of free space (5GB); inexpensive upgrades along with the option to combine Office 365 and OneDrive storage in a single purchase; great collaboration tools and version-control backup; built-in remote access capability.

 iCloud